 Investing for income versus growth during retirement

 Investing for income is the strategy of choosing investments that will return income in the form of dividends, interest or property income.
-The success of an income portfolio is the annual yield.
+The success of an income-based retirement portfolio is the annual yield.
 This is measured by taking the total annual cash distribution and dividing by the average market value of the portfolio during the year.

 Investing for income – advantages